Data Fetching in Nuxt 3: A Comprehensive Guide

 • Ability to use custom asynchronous functions

-• Options for caching and lazy-loading
+• Options for lazy loading and server-only execution

 useAsyncData blocks navigation until its async handler is resolved.
+Use lazy: true or useLazyAsyncData if you don’t want to block.

 Common Use Cases for useAsyncData